Rev. Rachel Fisher

 Clinical Director, Clinical Supervisor

 Originally from upstate New York, Laura received her Master’s in Pastoral Studies from Saint Bernard’s School of Theology and Ministry in 2004.
 Boston College brought her to Massachusetts where she received a Masters of Social Work in 2014.
 Laura is comfortable meeting people wherever they are on their life journey and is willing to integrate spirituality and faith life into practice at the invitation of the Client.
 Laura has expertise working with children, teens, and adults who are survivors of trauma, as well as those living with adjustment issues, depression, anxiety, and other areas of psychological distress.
 She incorporates several modalities into therapy.
 Laura practices both individual as well as couples therapy.
 Laura believes that the ministry of presence and active listening are essential to helping people feel safe to share, learn, and grow on their path towards healing and wholeness.

 Laura can be reached by email @ email@example.com

 Rev. Laura Delaplain, PhD

+Laura served as Clinical Director for PCSSS through the end of 2023 and remains as a counselor within our practice.
+She co-founded the Institute for Spiritual Life and Psychotherapy in 2012 after serving 25 years as the Executive Director of the Norma Kent Pastoral Counseling Center at the United Church of Christ in Abington, MA.
 As an ordained minister and licensed psychologist, Dr. Delaplain brings to the Institute an interest in the spiritual health and development of individuals, families, and systems.
-Before co-founding the Institute for Spiritual Life and Psychotherapy, Laura served for 25 years as the Executive Director of the Norma Kent Pastoral Counseling Center at the United Church of Christ in Abington, MA.
 Laura has been a clergy member of the New England Conference of the United Methodist Church since 1985, providing interim pastoral leadership to churches in transition.
 Laura offers Spiritual Direction, Practices of Meditation, and Professional Development through ISLP.